hurricane-response/response-theme/Contributing.md

 Include an issue reference like Closes #XXXX or Fixes #XXXX in commits that close an issue.
 Including references automatically closes the issue on a merge.

+## Review

+All Pull Requests require peer review before merging to master.
+Pull Requests should also pass all tests before consideration of merging unless there is a clear reason.

+## Credits

+Special thanks to the Moby project and their [Contributing Guidelines](for inspiration).